h5bp/server-configs-apache/README.md

 * <https://httpd.apache.org/docs/current/configuring.html>
 * <https://httpd.apache.org/docs/current/howto/htaccess.html>

+### Enable Apache httpd modules

+#### Standalone

+These instructions should work on any distribution where `apt-get` has been used to install Apache.

+1. Open up a terminal and type the following command.
+Enter your password when prompted.

+    `sudo a2enmod setenvif headers deflate filter expires rewrite include`

+2. Restart apache by using the following command so the new configuration takes effect.

+    `sudo /etc/init.d/apache2 restart`

+#### With MAMP/WAMP/XAMPP

+* **MAMP PRO**.
+On the main screen, click the `Apache` tab and ensure that all the required modules are 'checked', indicating they are enabled.

+* **WampServer**.
+If you have installed WampServer just click on the icon in the task bar then <kbd>Apache</kbd> section then <kbd>modules</kbd> section.
+   You will be presented with a list of modules.
+Simply click on a module name to enable it.
+WampServer will automatically restart the Apache service after you enable a module.

+* **Others**.
+Locate the `httpd.conf` file, which is typically found in:
+  * **MAMP**: `/Applications/MAMP/conf/apache/httpd.conf`
+  * **XAMPP**: `/Applications/XAMPP/etc/httpd.conf`
+  * **WAMP**: `C:\apache\conf\httpd.conf`
+  Open the file in a text editor and uncomment all of the required modules.
+  Once you have done so, reset MAMP/WAMP/XAMPP.

 ## Custom .htaccess builds

 Security, mime-type, and caching best practices evolve, and so should do your *.htaccess* file.
 In the past, with each new *Apache Server Configs* release it was quite tedious to find out which *.htaccess* trick was just new or only had changes in certain nuances.